chpngyu/chip-seq-pipeline/README.md

 	* `PEAK_RADIUS`: a value, the radius of read calling peaks, *e.g.*, `100` to extend peaks 100 bp in either direction from the peak summit.
 	* `MIN_PEAK_SCORE`: a value, the minimum peak score required, *e.g.*, `13`.
 	* `MEME_CHIP` (v5.0.5): path to software
 	* `CCUT`: a value, the size (bp) to which peak regions should be trimmed for MEME-chip, e.g., `100`.
-This allows MEME-chip to examine the central region of the peaks for motifs while comparing to the flanking regions as a control for local sequence content. !!TODO please check this
+This allows MEME-chip to examine the central region of the peaks for motifs while comparing to the flanking regions as a control for local sequence content. **!!TODO** please check this
 	* `adaptor_SE`: path to file (FASTA format) containing sequencing adaptors for single-end (SE) experiments, *e.g.*, `TruSeq3-SE.fa`
 	* `adaptor_PE`: path to file (FASTA format) containing sequencing adaptors for paired-end experiments, *e.g.*, `TruSeq3-PE-2.fa`
 	* `NUM_TOP_PEAKS`: a value, the number of top peaks to consider, *e.g.*, 500
-	* `MFOLD_MIN`: a value, the minimum fold depth enrichment required to call a peak for MACS2, *e.g.*, `5`. !!TODO please check this
+	* `MFOLD_MIN`: a value, the minimum fold depth enrichment required to call a peak for MACS2, *e.g.*, `5`.
+Not employed in our final analyses.
-	* `MFOLD_MAX`: a value, the maximum fold depth enrichment allowed to call a peak for MACS2, *e.g.*, `50`. !!TODO please check this
+	* `MFOLD_MAX`: a value, the maximum fold depth enrichment allowed to call a peak for MACS2, *e.g.*, `50`.
+Not employed in our final analyses.
 	* `blacklist`: path to file (BED format) containing a blacklist (excluded genome regions, including repetitive and low-complexity regions), *e.g.*, `ENCFF023CZC_sorted.bed`.
 See Amemiya *et al.* (2008).
 	* `GENOME_FASTA`: path to file (FASTA format) containing the primary genome assembly for the organism of interest, *e.g.*, `Homo_sapiens.GRCh38.dna.primary_assembly.fa`.
 	* `GENOME_IDX_PREFIX`: path to file (genome index) created using BOWTIE2, *e.g.*, `Homo_sapiens.GRCh38.dna.primary_assembly`.
 This can be accomplished using the following command: `bowtie2-build -f Homo_sapiens.GRCh38.dna.primary_assembly.fa Homo_sapiens.GRCh38.dna.primary_assembly`.